Merri/react-tap-or-click/README.md

 [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin).

 `tapOrClick` is the simplest solution to the problem: it triggers a given callback when `onTouchEnd` is triggered, or `onClick` if there are no touch events.
-This covers most use cases where you simply want a click.
+This probably covers all use cases where you simply want an immediate click.

-In addition `tapOrClick` hides the complexity of the issue so you don't need to think about what kind of hellish wizardry needs to be done just to get an immediate click!
+In addition `tapOrClick` hides the complexity of the issue so you don't need to think about what kind of hellish wizardry needs to be done just to get an immediate click! `tapOrClick` is scrolling aware and does not trigger clicks when scrolling.
+Also, [ghost clicks](http://ariatemplates.com/blog/2014/05/ghost-clicks-in-mobile-browsers/) are busted.

+This utility has been designed to be easy to use with React, but you can use it elsewhere; it just might not be as convenient as with React.
+If you wish to have easier support for your use case then please open a new issue and we'll see what can be done!

 ## How?